azamasl/ALS/README.txt

-I test my code on my laptop and I am reporting the result on my laptop.
+I tested my code on my laptop and  reporting the result from  my laptop.
 I also tested on crunchy1 and it runs there too.

 mpirun -np 6 ./int_ring 1000000: